Chase Castle

 Graduate Proseminar

-Recent Talks
+Upcoming Talks

 Society for American Music Annual Conference, Tacoma, Washington, “Gothic Hymns: Race and Emotion in Nineteenth-Century Evangelical Music” (20 March 2025).